-Starting from Rosia in Piazza Garibaldi, turn left towards Roccastrada and after just 300 m, turn left again towards Torri.
-Pedaling for just over 1 km along the S.P.
-99, at the intersection with a high cypress tree in the center, turn right and go up the tree-lined road to the left of the cemetery.
+Starting in piazza Garibaldi in Rosia, turn left towards Roccastrada and after just 300 m, turn left again towards Torri.
+Pedalling for about 1 km along the S.P.
+99, at the intersection with a tall cypress tree in the middle, turn right and go up the tree-lined road to the left of the cemetery.

-From there you'll go upward again to the right, until you reach the gate that marks the entrance to Torri.
-Looking at the gate from outside the walls, you should head upward and to the right along the dirt road, and after 250 m, turn left to face a short spurt.
-You will make several ascents and descents for a little over 1 km; at the first intersection at V you will keep to the left and at the next one (which you'll see after passing a curve to the left), take the track that opens on the right and ends in the Rancia conglomeration.
-Go down to the T with S.P.
+From there, you'll go upward again to the right until you reach the gate that marks the entrance to Torri.
+Looking at the gate from outside the walls, you should continue up and to the right along the dirt road, and after 250 m, turn left to tackle a short but intense hike up the hill.
+There will be a lot of ascents and descents for a little over 1 km; at the first fork in the road, keep to the left, while at the next one (which you'll see after passing a curve on the left), take the track that opens on the right.
+Go down to the T intersection with the S.P.
 99 and turn right towards Stigliano (approximately 300 m).

-Just before the square, go up along the asphalt road, passing over the springs in the direction of the Campalfi farm (you won't actually reach it).
+Just before the piazza, ride down the asphalt road, passing over the springs in the direction of the Campalfi farm.
 At the end of the ramp, the road becomes a dirt path.
-Keep to the right at the next two intersections, and after a few hundred meters, you will go up along the boulevards, reaching a corrugated dirt road that's a little over 2 kilometers long, marked by two parallel rows of majestic cypress trees.
+Keep to the right at the next two intersections, and after a few hundred meters, merge onto the boulevard to reach a rough dirt road that's a little over 2 kilometres long, lined by two parallel rows of majestic cypress trees.

-At the end of the boulevards, you'll turn left and after around 700 m you will arrive in front of the Montestigliano farm.
-From here you will go down and to the right, paying close attention to the precarious slopes and curves.
-At the crossroads at the bottom of the hill, don't take the way that points toward Brenna, but the SP 99 in the direction of Orgia.
+Turn left at the end of the boulevard.
+After around 700 m, you’ll arrive in front of the Montestigliano farm.
+From here, go down and to the right, paying close attention to the risky slopes and curves.
+At the crossroads at the bottom of the hill, don't take the road that leads to Brenna, but the SP 99 in the direction of Orgia.

-At the end of the path that runs along the Gora, go up to the right on the dirt road until Stigliano, coming out at the beginning of the boulevards with cypresses.
-Then continue on asphalt along the SP 99 until you reach Rosia.
+At the end of the path that runs along the Gora, go upward to the right on the dirt road until Stigliano, coming out at the beginning of the cypress-lined boulevard.
+From here, continue down the S.P.
+99 until you reach Rosia.